| 1-2

 occupied.
 Many thanks go to Ian, Ariana, Kaly and Tayla

 of Wingham for this generous act.
+The evening ended in the

 most fancy (and only) Italian BYO restaurant in Wingham.